zakkhoyt/ColorPicKit/README.md

 ColorPicKit provides the following UIControls:
 * ImagePixelPicker - Obtain the color of any individual pixel.
-* HSBWheel - Hue vs saturation.
+* HSBAWheel - Hue vs saturation.
-* HSBSpectrum - Hue vs brightness & saturation where
+* HSBASpectrum - Hue vs brightness & saturation where
     * y = hue
     * x = saturation from 0.0 ..< 0.5
     * x = brightness from 0.5 >..
 1.0
+* HSLASpectrum - Hue vs brightness & saturation where
+    * y = hue
+    * x = saturation from 0.0 ..< 1.5
+    * where lightness = 0.5
+* YUVAASpectrum - Hue vs brightness & saturation where
+    * x = u component
+    * y = v component
-* RGBSliderGroup - 3 sliders to define red, green, and blue components.
+* RGBASliderGroup - 4 sliders to define red, green, blue, and alpha components.
+* HSBASliderGroup - 4 sliders to define hue, saturation, brightness, and alpha components.
-* HSBSliderGroup - 3 sliders to define hue, saturation, and brightness components.
+* HSLASliderGroup - 4 sliders to define hue, saturation, lightness, and alpha components.
-* CMYKSliderGroup - 4 sliders to define cyan, magenta, yellow, and black components.
+* CMYKASliderGroup - 5 sliders to define cyan, magenta, yellow, black, and alpha components.
+* YUVASliderGroup - 4 sliders to define y, u, v, and alpha components
 * GradientSlider - Interpolates a color between the two colors on the ends.
 * HueSlider - Select a hue value.
 * HexKeypad - Represents a color with a hex string where RRGGBB are chars from '0' ...
 'F'